 Deepening Mindfulness

 Regular presence practice reduces stress and clarifies purpose.
-Mindfulness-based interventions have been shown to reduce anxiety and improve well-being in clinical studies4.
+Mindfulness-based interventions have been shown to reduce anxiety and improve well-being in meta-analyses of randomized trials3.
 For actionable steps, see our guide on how to practice mindfulness.

 Finding Purpose with Dan Millman’s Method

 The peaceful warrior’s journey is about living with meaning.
-Millman’s philosophical heart in Way of the Peaceful Warrior pairs with practical tools such as The Life You Were Born to Live, which the Life Purpose App uses to map strengths and recurring patterns5.
+Millman’s ideas in Way of the Peaceful Warrior pair with practical tools such as The Life You Were Born to Live, which the Life Purpose App uses to map strengths and recurring patterns4.

 A Blueprint for Self-Understanding